immunefi-team/Bounty_Boosts/Alchemix/31583 - [SC - Insight] Off by one error while adding reward pool token.md

 # Off by one error while adding reward pool token

-Submitted on Tue May 21 2024 08:45:01 GMT-0400 (Atlantic Standard Time) by @sss for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 21st 2024 at 14:45:01 UTC by @sss for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #31583